How-to: Transition from Evernote Basic, Plus or Premium to Evernote Business

 Set aside time on a regular basis to:

-- Rename any notebooks, tags, or notes that don’t follow your team’s organizational guidelines
+- Rename any spaces, notebooks, tags, or notes that don’t follow your team’s organizational guidelines

 - Check notebooks for notes that are duplicates, outdated, and/or no longer useful